- Start the college application process early.

 - Most colleges/universities use the Common App, an online service that allows you to use the same application for multiple schools.

 - Create an account on commonapp.org the summer before your senior year and start filling out general info, such as your name and address.

 It’s never too early to start preparing for the SAT or ACT test.
 Begin preparation during your sophomore year summer or the fall of your junior year of high school.
 Then you will have enough time to prepare for the exam or re-take the exam.

 - Before taking either the SAT or ACT it’s a good idea to become familiar with the format and timing of the test, and the kinds of questions you might expect to see.
-You could buy a book or take a class that can help prepare you for the SAT/ACT exams.
+You could buy a book, borrow one from a library, or take a class that can help prepare you for the SAT/ACT exams.
 Many high schools or community centers offer these classes at no charge.
 Other prep classes (such as Kaplan or the Princeton Review) charge a fee.
 Assess what kind of learner you are.
 Are you an independent learner who likes to study at your own pace?
 Or do you prefer the structure of a classroom?

 - Don’t get discouraged if you didn’t do as well as you’d like on the SAT or ACT the first or even the second time around.
 You can take both of these tests again.

 - Standardized testing isn’t for everyone.
 Some colleges are starting to accept applications without test scores.
 Find out more information.